luciodale/fork/README.md

 #### The Flow

 After clicking the submit button, the interceptor `(fork/on-submit :form)` sets `submitting?` to true, increases the `:submit-count`, and removes any `:external-errors` coming for example from a previously failed http request.
-Remember to pass `:form` to the incerceptor function, and make sure that it matches the `:path` value you have given to *Fork*.
+Remember to pass `:form` to the interceptor function, and make sure that it matches the `:path` value you have given to *Fork*.
 At this stage, your event is executed and the only detail to remember is to set `:submitting?` to false when the form life cycle is completed.
 You can choose to handle the global state with your own functions or rely on some helpers like `fork/set-submitting`.
 It's really up to you.

 You probably want to know more than the same old *Hello World* demonstration.
 Hence, I have prepared a REAL example that includes a server request and shows better what *Fork* can do for you.